Home > Insights > Wealth Management > 7 Critical Wealth Management Tips for American Expats Living in the United Kingdom

 (111) The provision of this Directive regulating the provision of investment services or activities by third-country firms in the Union should not affect the possibility for persons established in the Union to receive investment services by a third country firm at their own exclusive initiative.
 Where a third-country firm provides services at the own exclusive initiative of a person established in the Union, the services should not be deemed as provided in the territory of the Union.

-In short, a U.S.-based firm like Creative Planning that is willing to accept clients residing in the UK can provide services to you directly.
-This allows us to deliver investments that are both U.S. and UK-compliant.
+In short, a U.S.-based, SEC-regulated firm like Creative Planning that’s willing to accept clients residing in the UK can provide services to you directly.
+This ability allows us to deliver services that are compliant in both the U.S. and the UK.

 3. The benefit of the U.S./UK income tax treaty

-The U.S. and UK are party to three separate treaties/agreements around 1) income tax, 2) estate and gift (inheritance) tax, and 3) Social Security (State Pension) that are intended to help residents avoid double taxation and coordinate benefits.
+The U.S. and the UK are party to three separate treaties/agreements around income taxestate and gift (inheritance) tax and Social Security (State Pension in the UK) that are intended to help residents avoid double taxation and coordinate benefits.
 These treaties can be helpful in terms of determining first taxing authority and reducing double taxation.

 However, properly interpreting these treaties and correctly applying their provisions requires training and experience.
-Treaties do not eliminate all complications that can result in double taxation.
+Treaties don’t eliminate all complications that can result in double taxation.

-It is important to note that the U.S./UK income tax treaty, like all U.S. income tax treaties, contains what is known as a ‘Savings Clause.’
-By this clause, the United States in particular, saves to itself the right to tax U.S. citizens and residents as if the treaty provisions had not come into force.
-There are a few important treaty provisions that are excluded from the Savings Clause.
+It’s important to note that the U.S./UK income tax treaty, like all U.S. income tax treaties, contains what’s known as a “saving clause.”
+By this clause, the United States in particular “saves” to itself the right to tax U.S. citizens and residents as if the treaty provisions had not come into force.
+There are a few important treaty provisions that are excluded from the saving clause.

 One of the benefits of the treaty is the recognition of certain account types.
-U.S. retirement accounts (IRAs, Roth IRAs, 401k plans) are recognized as pension arrangements by the UK.
-Similarly, UK employer pension schemes and UK Self-Invested Personal Pensions (SIPPs) are recognized as retirement accounts (but not U.S. retirement accounts) by the U.S.
+U.S. retirement accounts (IRAs, Roth IRAs, 401k plans, etc.) are recognized as pension arrangements by the UK.
+Similarly, UK employer pension schemes and conforming UK self-invested personal pensions (SIPPs) are recognized as retirement accounts (but not U.S. retirement accounts) by the U.S.

-This recognition essentially means that the tax deferral available in each country is respected by the other country.
-These retirement accounts are called ‘opaque,’ meaning that any income or gain inside the account is ignored.
+This recognition essentially means the tax deferral available in each country is respected by the other country.
+These retirement accounts are called “opaque,” meaning any income or gain inside the account is ignored.
 Only distributions from the account are considered potentially taxable.

-The treaty recognition of Roth accounts provides, if managed correctly, an opportunity to reduce future taxation through the judicious use of so called “Roth conversions” as distributions from Roth IRAs are not subject to tax in the UK.
+The treaty recognition of Roth accounts, if managed correctly, provides an opportunity to reduce future taxation through the judicious use of so-called “Roth conversions,” as distributions from Roth IRAs aren’t subject to tax in the UK.
 Read more on U.S. expat IRAs and Roth IRA conversions or watch our video on the four questions for U.S. expats investing in IRAs and Roth IRAs.

-However, this account type recognition does not extend to U.S. 529 Plans (or other U.S. educational saving accounts) nor to UK Individual Savings Accounts (ISAs).
-The tax deferral provided in one tax system is not provided in the other.
-This can lead to a worse outcome than holding assets in a regular taxable brokerage account.
+However, this account type recognition doesn’t extend to U.S. 529 plans (or other U.S. educational saving accounts) nor to UK individual savings accounts (ISAs).
+The tax deferral provided in one tax system isn’t provided in the other.
+This disconnect can lead to a worse outcome than holding assets in a regular taxable brokerage account.

 4. Understanding pension account differences